wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 **Why should I use SceneChat on my blog?**
-SceneChat.s commenting and social sharing capabilities enables you to drive new traffic to your site, lengthen engagement time and improve content discovery (SEO).
+SceneChat's commenting and social sharing capabilities enables you to drive new traffic to your site, lengthen engagement time and improve content discovery (SEO).
 In addition, we provide a publisher's portal where you can see analytics on which content is drawing the most viewers and who your best influencers are bringing new traffic to your site.

 **Which video players does it support?**